lovenets/CS-notebook/leetcode/Top Interview Questions.md

 **Solution**

-This is a DFS problem.
+This is a DFS/backtracking problem.
 Find the first word, then start here to find next...
 Normal DFS will cause TLE so do memoization.
 By doing so, we are solving this problem using DP at the same time.

 ```go
 func wordBreak(s string, wordDict []string) []string {